2024 Advocate Scholars

 I, Ishira Bhattacharya, hold an MBA degree and proudly serve as the Head and CEO of MAS Clinic and Hospital, a dedicated healthcare facility focusing on cancer treatment in rural West Bengal, India.
 Passionate about patient advocacy, I play a crucial role within the hospital's cancer department, with a particular focus on breast cancer care.
 In addition to my work at MAS Clinic and Hospital, I actively engage with two nonprofit patient advocacy organizations in rural India: MAS Rural Initiative and Narikeldaha Prayas.
 Through these organizations, I continue to champion for the rights and well-being of cancer patients, striving to make a positive impact in the community.
 As a member of the home care team, I am committed to enhancing the quality of life for cancer patients, both within the hospital and in the comfort of their homes.
 My dedication to holistic care and patient advocacy underscores my unwavering commitment to supporting individuals throughout their cancer treatment journey.

-Christine Carpenter, Ed.S., U.S.A.
+Christine Carpenter, Ed.S., Iowa, U.S.A.

 Christine Carpenter, Ed.S., is a retired school psychologist and 31-year breast cancer survivor.
 She is Advocacy Chair for the Cedar Valley Cancer Committee’s Beyond Pink TEAM and represents the TEAM on the National Breast Cancer Coalition’s (NBCC) 501c4 Board.
 She is NBCC’s Iowa Field Coordinator and Team Leader and administers the all-Iowa Breast Cancer Advocacy Network.
 Christine has served as a mentor for NBCC’s Project LEAD and a Consumer Reviewer for the California Breast Cancer Research Program, the Department of Defense Breast Cancer Research Program, Rising Tide Foundation, and the Patient Centered Outcomes Research Institute.